lkoteuka/dagster-assets/README.md

 Open http://localhost:3000 with your browser to see Dagster UI.

-TODO generate a raw data and lookup with job named 'create_data_job' with default config from launchpad.
+Generate a raw data and lookup table with job named 'create_data_job' with default config from launchpad.

-TODO observe SourceAssets from Assset -> asset lineage

-TODO Materialize daily assets by partitions
+Next step go to the "Assets" page, then to "View global asset lineage":

+Click "Observe sources", to observe our "raw" data and check daily partitioned data for each of SourceAsset.

+You can check that raw data was created correctly, if you see all four partitions (from 2024-01-01 to 2023-01-04) in asset catalog with expanded info about each of asset.

+Materialize dependent Assets simultaneously or separately for the desired dates.
+After this, you can view aggregated information in the “plots” Dagster UI page or full tables for analytics in the corresponding directory (by default ./data)